zedMar65/music-player/converter/README.md

 Length token can only be used once in a note.

+### Accidentals

+A flat is defined with a `_`.

+A sharp is defined with a `^`.

+A natural is defined with a `=`.

+Multiple accidentals of the same type can be used on the same note.
+That allows to create double flats and double sharps.

 ### Dot

 A dot is defined with a `.` or a `*` symbol.